2020 Houston Astros season: American League Championship Series

-The Astros started left-hander Framber Valdez, while the Rays started to left-hander Blake Snell in game one of the series The Astros got the scoring started with a solo home run from José Altuve in the first inning.
+The Astros started left-hander Framber Valdez, while the Rays started to left-hander Blake Snell in game one of the series The Astros got the scoring started with a solo home run from Jose Altuve in the first inning.
 The Rays tied it on a solo home run from Randy Arozarena in the fourth inning and took the lead in the fifth inning on a Mike Zunino RBI single.
 Blake Snell pitched five innings and allowed only one run.
 Valdez pitched six innings, giving up two runs on four hits.
 The Rays' bullpen pitched four scoreless innings in relief as the Rays held on for the 2–1 victory.
 The win gave the Rays a 1–0 lead in the series.